 This is an excellent source of information.
-You need a username and password to access it and these can be obtained from your Examinations Officer.
+You need a username and password to access it and these can be obtained from your Examinations Officer if you are in a Cambridge centre.

-On the School Support Hub www.cambridgeinternational.org/support, you will be able to access the syllabus and copies of past papers together with their mark schemes, examiner reports and grade thresholds, and a sample 'scheme of work' which can be downloaded and used to gain further information on the delivery of this syllabus.
+On the School Support Hub (www.cambridgeinternational.org/support), you will be able to access the syllabus and copies of past papers together with their mark schemes, examiner reports and grade thresholds, and a sample 'scheme of work' which can be downloaded and used to gain further information on the delivery of this syllabus.
 There is also a list of resources and a link to the 'Discussion Forum' where teachers can post comments and questions.
 It is worth looking at this from time to time and following interesting threads even if you do not post any comments of your own.